ANU-RSES-Education/EMSC-3002/Lectures/Module-v-lecture3-Structures-Associated-with-Folding-1.reveal.md

 Any forming-fabric *planar* or *curviplanar* structure in a metamorphic rock.

-A foliation may bed defined by zone of different grain size, flattened objects, recrystallized tabular grains with a uniform orientation, platy mineral arranged into millimeter thick domains, densely distributed and cohesive micro-fractures, micro-folds (crenulations).
+A foliation may be defined by zone of different grain size, flattened objects, recrystallized tabular grains with a uniform orientation, platy mineral arranged into millimeter thick domains, densely distributed and cohesive micro-fractures, micro-folds (crenulations).